Ukraine-Russia crisis: Normandy format to meet as Europe pursues diplomacy | DW | 26.01.2022

 A map indicating the positions of Russian troops near Ukraine

-At the beginning of January, Germany and France attempted trilateral talks with representatives of both nations shuttling between Kyiv and Moscow, but without the four parties sitting down all together at once.
+At the beginning of January, Germany and France attempted trilateral talks with representatives of both nations shuttling between Kyiv and Moscow, but without the four parties sitting down altogether at once.

 On Tuesday, US President Joe Biden said his country is prepared to hit Russian President Vladimir Putin with personal sanctions.